springwolf/springwolf-sqs/README.md

 # Springwolf SQS Plugin
 ##### Automated documentation for Spring Boot application with SQS consumers

+*This plugin is still not available - if you would like to contribute, please let me know!*

 ### Table Of Contents
 - [About](#about)
 - [Usage](#usage)